ocupop/hawaiitax/src/_staff/yvette-zolman.md

 name: Yvette Zolman
 job_title: Chief of Staff
 bio_html: >-
-  <p>As Chief of Staff, Yvette works with the HiHealthCare leadership team to
+  <p>Hometown: Elko, Nevada</p><p>Education:&nbsp; University of Phoenix, B.A.
-  establish and implement operational processes, ensuring alignment in company goals and directives.
-Yvette achieved her Bachelor&rsquo;s in Business Administration and comes to Hawaii from Nashville, TN bringing experience in Project Management, Marketing, Customer Relations, and Administration.</p>
+  Business Administration</p><p>Experience: &nbsp;Yvette moved to Honolulu in 2016 from Nashville, Tennessee.
+As Chief of Staff, Yvette directs the administrative and operational activities for all companies of The Hawaii Group.
+She works closely with the CEO and executive leadership to establish and implement consistent processes, ensure alignment of company goals with operational directives, promote company culture and brand, and provide oversight and guidance to high level projects.</p>
 email: yvette@thehawaiigroup.com
 phone: 808-529-9990
 linkedin: